 With all the financial jargon and all the hoops to jump through, the whole business of financing and mortgages can seem highly complex and more than a little intimidating.
 Researching it online is the worst because every page on lending is filled with so many ads and pop ups it barely loads, and you can’t get all the information you need without filling out a form for lenders to contact you through.

 But if you know ahead of time what to expect and understand the basics, it’s really not all that difficult.
-So here is our beginner’s guide to financing property in Shoreline.
+So here is our beginner’s guide to financing property in Seattle.

 How Much Can You Borrow For Your Mortgage?

 The first thing you’ll need to determine before ever looking for a property is how much you can borrow because that determine the price of house you can buy.
 The amount you can borrow will, of course, depend on your income and other outstanding debt, but it will also depend on the interest rate and the property’s insurance and tax costs.